Five Pitfalls to Avoid When Adopting DevOps

 Is DevOps implementation easy?
 The likes of Netflix and Facebook have shown continuous improvement reiterating the technical and business benefits of DevOps — shorter development cycles, increased deployment frequency, and faster time to market.
 On the other hand, a high percentage of enterprises are still figuring it out — oscillating between short and quick successes and failing to make the big jump to mainstream.

 With DevOps moving into mainstream implementation, it is imperative to address the elephant in the room — DevOps is easier said than done, and implementations can — and do — go wrong.
-In earlier posts, we looked at some important lessons to learn from DevOps and tips and tricks to be successful in a DevOps strategy.

 For teams looking to make the DevOps transition or those that have plateaued out without a solid road to more improvements — here are some of the biggest pitfalls that you need to tackle: